OuhscBbmc/data-science-practices-1/ch-style.md

 ds_visit      # Same as above, since it's clear a visit is connected w/ a pt
 ```

+For more insight into grains, [Ralph Kimball writes](https://www.kimballgroup.com/2003/03/declaring-the-grain/)

+> In debugging literally thousands of dimensional designs from my students over the years, I have found that the most frequent design error by far is not declaring the grain of the fact table at the beginning of the design process.
+If the grain isn’t clearly defined, the whole design rests on quicksand.
+Discussions about candidate dimensions go around in circles, and rogue facts that introduce application errors sneak into the design.
+> ...
+> I hope you’ve noticed some powerful effects from declaring the grain.
+First, you can visualize the dimensionality of the doctor bill line item very precisely, and you can therefore confidently examine your data sources, deciding whether or not a dimension can be attached to this data.
+For example, you probably would exclude “treatment outcome” from this example because most medical billing data doesn’t tie to any notion of outcome.

 #### Use `ds` when definition is clear

-Many times an [ellis file]() deals with only one incoming csv and outgoing dataset, and the grain is obvious --typically because the ellis filename clearly states the grain.
+Many times an [ellis file](#pattern-ellis) deals with only one incoming csv and outgoing dataset, and the grain is obvious --typically because the ellis filename clearly states the grain.

 #### Use an adjective after the grain, if necessary